OpenChain Certification and Business Value

 Hello Aitken,

-thank you for pointing this out.
-I can underline this experience as well.
 My suspicion is, that project ownership and traditional corporate structures are root causes of this.

 We try to organize projects from the beginning as corporate change projects.
 This does not make it easier to sell, but it sets the right expectations at sponsor level.
 When starting a project initiated in corporate legal, you may succeed in IT / Dev but might fail in corporate purchase or later in HR, when it comes to adjusting developer contracts concerning contributions…